pirasterize/sonata-form-builder/README.md

 ```

-Then from console run the command for build the database table :
+3. Then on console run the command for build the database table :

 ```sh